 Danforth Museum of Art is a great place to see a wide range of art from the area in a non-gallery setting.
 The museum plays a large part in the local artist community and helps preserve the art culture of Livingston and Paradise Valley.

 Literature also plays a big part in the culture of Livingston.
 Many authors call the Paradise Valley home, including local writer Walter Kirn.
-In addition to being a muse at times for writers, Livingston caters to readers, too, and is home to a few different bookstores — not an easy feat for a tiny city in these days of online shopping!
+In addition to being a muse at times for writers, Livingston caters to readers, too, and is home to a few different bookstores — not an easy feat for a town in these days of online shopping!

 Elk River Books is run by a local poet and journalist and has a prominent collection of books for sale that features the west and western writers and also has a vegan juice bar in the back.